(Updated in August 2026)

 When stepping into any historic home in Greenfield Village or Crossroads Village or any other place that may house old structures, there is a particular...um...consciousness that I get; the feeling is a different sort of awareness of the everyday activities and living that took place in these structures years before they became historical museums.

-Yes, imagination...but sometimes it's more than that, like when I feel the sorrow and sadness of the not so happy times.
-Yes, certain houses or antique objects seemingly speak to me in that very real sense.
+Yes, imagination...but sometimes it's more than that, like when I feel the sorrow and sadness of the not so happy times, for certain houses or antique objects seemingly speak to me in that very real sense.

 Living history without the living...

+In addition to those wonderful social history books that I have, I also search out diaries and journals, which, to me, when reading the actual letters of someone describing home life of another time, it very much brings that home alive for me.
 For instance, Noah Webster, in the early part of the 19th century, spent much of his time away from his family.
 He greatly encouraged his wife and children to write him letters and to include instances of their daily activities.
 Mr. Webster knew of the importance of describing everyday life in these letters.
-Noah especially treasured hearing of the minute details of domestic life that he missed while on far-away business travels.
+He especially treasured hearing of the minute details of domestic life that he missed while on far-away business travels.

 Rebecca also sent a letter to married daughter Eliza: "Papa longs to see you all.
 I heard someone conversing in the drawing room the other day and found him standing before your portraits.
 We often talk together of our singular happiness in our sons-in-law and daughters and such a promising bunch of grandchildren."